Azerbaijan’s Defense Ministry: Armenian armed units violated ceasefire 70 times

 AzerTAg.az

-"Armenian armed forces, located in Mosesgekh village of Berd region, subjected to fire the positions of the Azerbaijan Army located in Aghdam village of Tovuz region,” the ministry said.
+At present, relative calm is observed in the direction of the Tovuz region of the Azerbaijan-Armenia state border," Azerbaijan`s Ministry of Defense said in a statement.

-"The positions of the Azerbaijan Army were also fired from the positions of Armenian military units located near the occupied Novruzlu, Marzili villages of Aghdam region, Kuropatkino village of Khojavand region, Ashaghi Veysalli, Garvand, Garakhanbayli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region, Nuzgar village of Jabrayil region, as well as from the positions located on nameless hills in Goranboy, Tartar and Khojavand regions.
+"Armenian armed forces, located in Jil village and on nameless hills in Chambarak region subjected to fire the positions of the Azerbaijan Army located in Zamanli village and on nameless hills in Gadabay region," the ministry said.

-The enemy was silenced with a retaliatory fire and the Azerbaijani Army fully controls operational situation on the frontline,” the ministry added.
+"The positions of Azerbaijan Army were also fired from the positions of Armenian military units located near the occupied Goyarkh and Chilaburt villages of Tartar region, Yusifjanli, Marzili villages of Aghdam region, Kuropatkino village of Khojavand region, Ashaghi Veysalli, Garakhanbayli, Ashaghi Seyidahmadli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region, Mehdili village of Jabrayil region

 Text contains orthographic mistake